 - Auto-completion and docs

-- Console integration for communication with MicroPython REPL on a Pico (w) board (with support for tab-completion)
+- Pseudo terminal integration for communication with MicroPython REPL on a Pico (w) board (with support for tab-completion)

 Visual Studio Code extensions: